 Phase 1 of the work, planned from May to June, includes the complete closure of Summit Lookout.

-During phase 2, scheduled to begin in July, a single area around the telecommunications mast will be restricted to the public.
+During phase 2, scheduled in July, a single area around the telecommunications mast will be restricted to the public.
 This closure will be maintained indefinitely.

-Infrastructure work on Forden Ave. and Forden Crescent is scheduled to begin on Monday, June 9, weather permitting.
+Infrastructure work on Forden Ave. and Forden Crescent is scheduled to begin on Monday, June 9.

 This project will be carried out by the City's contractor, Eurovia.